 Plan and organise your sales

 Look at all of your products and plan your sales ahead of time instead of putting on a last-minute sale.
 Choose the products you want to run a holiday sale on and schedule their start dates and sale prices.
 This will stop you from falling into the trap of slashing prices to try and compete with more established sites.

 It’s important to keep your sale SIMPLE.
 Unless you’re a well-known department store with decades of experience, don’t try to organise multiple layers of sales for Black Friday.
 It’s much simpler for you and clearer for your target audience if you have one main focus and do it well.

 Double check your stock

 Make sure you have double-checked the stock count on all of your products and organize them to make the sales and shipping process easier.

 Double check your site

 Nothing will affect your sales more than a non-functioning, unresponsive site on the most competitive shopping day of the year.
 Make sure everything is working smoothly – navigate your site, go through the checkout process and ensure your host can handle a spike in traffic.
-Argos saw 2million people visit its site in the 4 hours after launching its Black Friday sale on Thursday evening.
+Consider integrating quick payment methods into the checkout, such as Apple/Google Pay, also.